FAIRmat-NFDI/pynxtools/docs/index.md

 <!-- Finally, a paragraph that describes whom the product is useful for. -->
 The software can also be used as a plugin in the research data management system [**NOMAD**](https://nomad-lab.eu/nomad-lab/), an open-source platform for FAIR materials data management.
 Learn more in the [NOMAD documentation](https://nomad-lab.eu/prod/v1/staging/docs/).

-We are offering a small guide to getting started with NeXus and pynxtools:
+We are offering a small guide to getting started with NeXus, `pynxtools`, and NOMAD:

 - [**Getting started**](getting-started.md)